 Gini coefficient.
-The 2015 Gini coefficients in EUROMOD and external statistics are 28.6 and 29.8, respectively.
-Thus, the difference is 1.2 percentage points.
+The 2014 Gini coefficients in EUROMOD and external statistics are 29.1 and 30.4, respectively.
+Thus, the difference is 1.3 percentage points.
+However, in 2015 the difference falls to only 0.1 percentage points.

 Income distribution by decile groups.
 The comparison by decile group income shares just confirms what has been said for the Gini coefficients.
-In 2015, lower income decile shares are overstated in EUROMOD, especially for the first decile group (by 10%), while the tenth income decile is understated (by 3%), in comparison to external data.
+In 2014, lower income decile shares are overstated in EUROMOD, especially the first decile group (by 13%), while the tenth income decile is understated (by 3%), in comparison to external data.
+In 2015 only significant discrepancy is for the first decile group (8%).
 Namely, EUROMOD provides "better targeting" of Subsistence benefit and Child benefit than it is in reality, which contributes to larger income shares for the bottom decile group.
-The distributions of income in 2016 and